lynaghk/profile-cljs/README.markdown

 Wherein I write a lot of little tests to examine ClojureScript performance, DOM manipulation hacks, &c.

-To play along at home, you'll need to install PhantomJS.
-OS X users:

-    brew update && brew install phantomjs

-Everyone else, you're on your own; see http://www.phantomjs.org/

-Then the usual:

-    git submodule update
-    cd vendor/clojurescript && script/bootstrap
+Change the cljsbuild configuration in `project.clj` to build the test that you're interested in, then run

-    lein deps
+    lein cljsbuild once

-Finally, run

-    ./make.sh

-to compile the ClojureScript and execute with PhantomJS.
+to compile the ClojureScript and open

+    public/run.html

+in your favorite browser.

+Not afraid of Ruby?

+    bundle install
+    bundle exec guard

+to use the livereload browser plugin.